Why Uppsala University?

 Uppsala University is a comprehensive university in every sense of the word.
 Research and education are closely linked, and regardless of what you study, as a student you will have close contact with research groups and make important academic connections.
 You will be able to partake in research seminars and other activities at your department, and gain practical, hands-on experience conducting field and laboratory work.
 In a 2011 peer-reviewed evaluation of all of our research groups, almost 100 of them were deemed “Top-quality/World leading”, the highest possible ranking.
 This means that as a student at Uppsala University, you will be immersed in a world-class research environment.

-It is no surprise that as many as 35% of our Master's students continue with PhD studies somewhere in the world after graduation.
+It is no surprise that as many as 35% of our international Master's students continue with PhD studies somewhere in the world after graduation.
 So if your future plans hold the possibility of a PhD education and a career as a researcher, Uppsala should be one of your top choices.

 - 8 Nobel Prizes